attila-lendvai/maru/README.md

 whose semantics they depend on.
 IOW, the `maru.2` stage is built using the `eval` executable, `boot.l`, and `emit.l` of the previous stage (`maru.1`).

-During the build the bootstrap stages are locally `git checkout`'ed into `build/` and they are built there (this becomes recursive with multiple stages).
-A new stage needs to be opened when you want to use a new feature of the language in the code implementing the language itself.
+During the build the previous stage is `git checkout`'ed locally under `./build/` and its build process is invoked in that directory (note that short of caching the build output, which is planned, this potentially becomes a recursive process until a stage is reached that can be compiled with an assumed external dependency; e.g. gcc building the stage 0 eval.c).

 My plan is not only to grow, but also to *shrink* the languages (i.e. try to introduce "negative" bootstrap stages).
 This will be part of the collaboration with